 4. Set Up Your Digital Wallet

 Turn your phone into your wallet by uploading your debit or credit card to your smartphone to store your payment information.
 To curb overspending, only keep your debit card in your digital wallet.
 This way, you know every time you wave your phone above the reader, money is directly leaving your account which may make you more accountable for your spending.
+Learn how to set up your digital wallet.

 5. Give Your Child(ren) 10-Minute Money Lessons